Nominet UK: Background

 Nominet was founded by Dr. Willie Black and five others on 14 May 1996 when its predecessor, the "Naming Committee" was unable to deal with the volume of registrations then being sought under the .uk domain.
 Nominet is a not-for-profit company limited by guarantee.
 It has members who act as shareholders, but without the right to participate in the profits of the company.
-Anyone can become a member, but most members are internet service providers who are also registrars.
+Anyone can become a member, but most members are Internet service providers (ISPs) who are also registrars.

 Nominet also deals with disputes about registrations of .uk domain names, via its Dispute Resolution Service (DRS) which is similar to the UDRP system used for generic Top Level Domain Names.

 Nominet also delivers the National Cyber Security Centre's Protective Domain Name Service (PDNS) since 2016, protecting the UK public sector's internet traffic.

 History

 1985–2000

 Most countries have their own top-level domain (TLD).
 The .uk TLD was first used in 1985. and at that time a voluntary group called the "Naming Committee" managed the registration of .uk domain names.
 This consisted of members of LINX as full members (the main ISPs in the UK), and their resellers as guest members.
-By the mid-1990s, Internet Service Providers (ISPs) who registered domains for their customers were joined by a new breed of domain name specialists who had an entrepreneurial attitude to domain names.
+By the mid-1990s, ISPs who registered domains for their customers were joined by a new breed of domain name specialists who had an entrepreneurial attitude to domain names.
 The Naming Committee operated a ruleset that forced all name registrations to 'exactly' match the name of the registering company and also limited all companies to a single domain name.
 The growth of the commercial internet soon brought these restrictions into close focus.

 As demand for domain name registrations grew, it became clear that a voluntary group could no longer cope with the volume of registrations being requested.
 It also became clear that the existing ruleset was not sustainable and the Naming Committee was going to break down under the pressure of registrations.

 When it became clear that a new organization with a new approach was needed to manage the .uk TLD, the Naming Committee mailing list had mutated into a discussion group for domain name issues and many discussions about what type of corporation the Registry should be were held.
 Meanwhile, at UKERNA, Dr. Willie Black and John Carey were watching the situation and in 1996 John Carey wrote a proposed plan for a new organization to be called Nominet.
 This was distributed widely, and a meeting to discuss ways forward was held at a hotel at Heathrow Airport on 11 April 1996.